mrWallaceMadeira/Mod1Schedule/README.md

 ###### Week 1
 date | homework | classwork
 ---- | ------ | ---------
-w 9/2 | [:paperclip: github setup](https://github.com/mrWallaceMadeira/lesson1) | quiz 1, how to use git
+w 9/2 | [:paperclip: git setup](https://github.com/mrWallaceMadeira/lesson1) | quiz 1, how to use git
 th 9/3 | [:paperclip: terminal](https://google.com) | quiz 2, how to use terminal with git
 f 9/3 | [:paperclip: intellij](https://google.com) | quiz 3, how to use intellij, wrap up setup